googleforgames/agones/CONTRIBUTING.md

 [mailing list or Slack](https://agones.dev/site/community/) for notifications.

-## Becoming a Contributor on Agones
+## Becoming a Collaborator on Agones

-If you have submitted at least one Pull Request and had it merged, you may wish to become an official contributor.
+If you have submitted at least one Pull Request and had it merged, you may wish to become an official collaborator.
 This will give you the ability to have tickets assigned to you (or you can assign tickets to yourself!).

 We have a [community membership guide](./docs/governance/community_membership.md), that outlines the process.